 The overwhelming view of international experts in sport-related head injury is that soft helmets do not prevent brain injury (as opposed to superficial skin lacerations) and because a 'risk compensation' there is a possibility that encouraging helmet use in players may paradoxically increase the head injury rates due to feeling they are in some way safer or more protected.
-Therefore, the RFL does not support the mandatory wearing of protective head guards in Rugby League.
+Therefore, at this current time, the RFL does not support the mandatory wearing of protective head quards in Rugby League.